bin456789/reinstall/README.en.md

 ### Feature 2: DD

 - Supports gzip, xz formats.
-- For machines with static IP, DD Windows, and the script will automatically configure the IP.
+- A machine with a static IP running DD Windows will automatically configure the IP, which may take a few minutes to complete after the first boot.

 > [!TIP]
 > Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).